Dorothy Good: Aftermath

 While in jail, she watched her mother give birth, her newborn sister dying and then seeing her mother being led away to her death.
 By the time she was finally released at five years of age, Dorothy was severely psychologically disturbed.

 Benjamin Putnam took Dorothy into his home from 1708 to 1715.
 In late 1720, she was transient and gave birth to a child out of wedlock named Dorothy Good.
 At this time she was in the care of Nathaniel and Hannah Putnam.
 In 1722, Dorothy Good junior was indentured to Nathaniel Putnam as a household servant and Dorothy senior was to be moved to Robert Hutchinson's home.
 Robert was Nathaniel's brother in law, via his sister Elizabeth.
 However, Dorothy ended up in the house of corrections (workhouse) in Salem in 1722 for 18 weeks.
 In 1725, she again went to the house of corrections.
 Robert paid for her release, and she was pregnant with another child, either conceived before or during her imprisonment.
 She gave birth to William Good in June 1725 in Concord, Massachusetts.
 Nathaniel Billing of Concord took her in.
 She returned to Salem and moved from house to house, including Nathaniel Putnam and Jonathan Batchelder.
 Jonathan Batchelder had given testimony against Dorothy's mother Sarah Good in 1692 when he was 14.
 William was indentured to Jonathan Batchelder.
-Dorothy lived here until 1738, when she disappears from the records.
+Dorothy lived here until 1738, when she disappeared from the records.
 On August 14, 1761, a woman named Dorothy Good was found dead in a bog meadow outside of New London, Connecticut.
 It is unknown if this is either Dorothy Good of Salem, but Dorothy senior would have been 73 and she was a wandering transient, so it may be.